shehreendheda/katacoda-scenarios/slov2/slopractice/step3.md

 6. Above the graphs for the resource, click **store-frontend** to navigate back to the service page.

-## SLO for Successfully Managing Items in the Cart
+## SLI for Successfully Managing Items in the Cart

 7. Scroll to the **Endpoints** list and select **Spree::OrderController#edit** to view its details.